 This highly recommended show (running 1 hour and 40 minutes without interval), is a ‘celebration of women, human rights, laughter and resilience’.

-The show is now having a return season at the Riverside playing between the 18th and 21st February.
+The show is now having a return season at Riverside Theatre, Parramatta playing between the 18th and 21st February 2015.

-THE LIST –UPDATED 16th April 2016 – SYDNEY ARTS GUIDE presents the complete list of all available Cinema Venues within THE CITY OF SYDNEY area, and in the many SUBURBS OF SYDNEY where Australian and Hollywood Motion Picture Films are screened and many exhibitors also screen World Movies:-
+THE LIST – FULLY.
+UPDATED ON 25th October 2019 – SYDNEY ARTS GUIDE presents the complete list of all available Cinema Venues within THE CITY OF SYDNEY area, and in the many SUBURBS OF SYDNEY including many of the small cinema screening room venues.
+The many locations where Australian and Hollywood Motion Picture Films are screened, and where many exhibitors also regularly screen World Movies:-

-Darling Harbour Imax Cinema at 31 Wheat Road, Darling Harbour, Sydney, NSW Tel: (02) 9281-3300 with one screen, located on the waterfront in the heart of Sydney’s Darling Harbour.
-The minimum size of an IMAX screen is 22 m × 16.1 m (72 ft × 53 ft), Sydney has the world’s largest IMAX screen which is eight storeys high and measures 35.7 m x 29.7 m (117.1 ft x 97.4 ft) and offers a vertigo inspiring experience, plus this is also the world’s largest cinema screen.
+Darling Harbour Imax Cinema (still currently closed during 2017-2018-2019-2020 for complete demolition and then re-construction and full conversion into two IMAX cinema screens) CITY OF SYDNEY area, located at 31 Wheat Road, Darling Harbour, Sydney, NSW Tel: (02) 9281-3300 with one screen, located on the waterfront in the heart of Sydney’s Darling Harbour.
+The minimum size of an IMAX screen is 22 m × 16.1 m (72 ft × 53 ft), Sydney used to have the world’s largest IMAX screen which was eight storeys high and measured 35.7 m x 29.7 m (117.1 ft x 97.4 ft) and offered a vertigo inspiring experience, plus this was also the world’s largest cinema screen.
 (Venue Seating Capacity = 540) https://www.imax.com.au/

 What’s in a name?
 A rose by any other would smell as sweet.
 Call a spade a spade but you’ll still shovel shit if you pick a name that digs up contentious connotations.